Just like Robin Hood, we’re after a fairer deal for everyone.

 Is your provider performing badly?

 PensionBee can offer an antidote.
 We’ll combine your old pensions into an online plan that’s fit for the 21st century.
-Our plans are run by State Street and BlackRock - two of the biggest money managers in the world.
-You won’t be paying over the odds either, as fees are just 0.5% to 0.7%.
+Our plans are run by State Street, BlackRock and Legal & General - three of the biggest money managers in the world.
+Find out more on our dedicated plans page.

 The data in the table is based on PensionBee customer activity between September 2015 and May 2016.